What is the average credit card interest rate?

-Whether you're looking to apply for a new credit card or wondering if your current card is giving you a good rate, you might be wondering about the average credit card interest rate and how to make sure you're getting a good interest rate on your credit card.
-After all, getting a good APR can save you hundreds if not thousands of dollars in credit card interest.
+Whether you're looking to apply for a new credit card or checking the terms of your current card, you might be wondering about the average credit card interest rate and how yours might compare.
+After all, getting a good annual percentage rate (APR) can save you money in interest.

 Average interest rate by credit card category

-Credit card interest rates are not the same across the board.
-Different kinds of credit cards tend to have higher or lower interest rates than the average interest rate on a credit card.
-You might find that rewards cards have more perks but more credit card interest than a 0% intro APR credit card.
+Credit card interest rates aren’t the same across the board.
+Different kinds of credit cards tend to have different interest rates.
+For example, you might find that airline credit cards have higher interest rates than flexible cash back rewards cards.

-However, while national trends and average credit card interest rates are useful guidelines, remember that the APR of a given cardholder will depend on their creditworthiness, and not just the average interest rate on a credit card.
-Read on for more tips about how to lower your APR.
+However, while national trends and average credit card interest rates can be useful guidelines, remember that a cardholder’s APR will also depend on their creditworthiness.

 What are the different types of credit card interest rates?

 Your credit card interest rate might not be one single number.
-Instead, it might depend on the different ways you use your credit card.
+Instead, it might depend on the type of transaction and how you use your card.

-Here are different types of credit card interest rates that are important to understand.
+Here are some credit card interest rate terms that are important to understand:

-• New purchase intro APR: This is an interest rate that you can get as an introductory offer for a limited time when applying to some new credit cards.
-It offers a period of time with a low interest on new purchases.
+- New purchase intro APR: This is an interest rate you can get as a limited-time introductory offer with some credit cards.
+A card with a low intro APR on new purchases offers a set period with a low interest rate on regular purchases.

-• Cash advance APR: You might be able to withdraw money from your credit card as a cash advance.
-This would incur the cash advance APR, which begins as soon as you withdraw money and can be a distinct credit card interest rate.
+- Cash advance APR: You might be able to get a cash advance using your credit card.
+This transaction comes with the cash advance APR, which begins as soon as you withdraw money and can be different from your card’s other interest rates.

-• Fixed APR: A fixed APR is an APR that will stay at the same value over time.
+- Fixed APR: A fixed APR is an APR that will stay the same over time.

-• Variable APR: Many credit cards have a variable APR.
+- Variable APR: Many credit cards have a variable APR.
 That means that their interest rate can increase or decrease depending on an index rate, which is tied to larger economic variations.
-There will be a range within which a credit card has a variable APR.

 3 steps that may get you a card with a lower interest rate